lumen-core-lab/ai-interaction-protocols/01_archive/Documentation/04 Apex Protokoll.md

     Tableau: Business metrics visualization

 11. Why APEX Wins: The Cold Truth
-It’s Not About Being “Good” - It’s About Being Smart
+It’s Not About Being "Good" - It’s About Being Smart

-Traditional ethics: “Do the right thing because it’s right” APEX: “Do the right thing because it makes money” The Business Reality
+Traditional ethics: "Do the right thing because it’s right" APEX: "Do the right thing because it makes money" The Business Reality

     CFOs don’t care about philosophy